How to make an orchid bloom again ?

 Sold out

-These simple tricks will allow you to get beautiful flowers on your orchid again.
-If all the conditions mentioned above are respected, the orchid's flowers can remain for up to 6 months and you will be able to observe several blooms each year.
+These simple little tricks will allow you to get pretty flowers on your orchid again.
+If all the conditions mentioned above are respected, the flowers of the Orchid can remain up to 6 months and you can observe several blooms each year.

 Amaury Focant